 As a ministry of Greyfriars Classical Academy, we serve homeschooled students from Kindergarten through 8th grade.
-In order to prepare students for honors-level work at the Academy (grades 9-12), we partner with homeschooling parents to provide curriculum, pacing, accountability, nurturing, and fellowship.
-Greyfriars Classical Tutorials meets weekly for classes on the campus of Resurrection Presbyterian Church on Tuesdays (K5 through fifth grade) and Thursdays (sixth through eighth grades) for a total of 30 weeks during the school year.
+In order to prepare students for work at the Academy (grades 9-12), we partner with homeschooling parents to provide curriculum, pacing, accountability, nurturing, and fellowship.
+Greyfriars Classical Tutorials meets on the campus of Resurrection Presbyterian Church once weekly on Tuesdays for K5 through fifth grade and twice weekly, Thursdays and Mondays, for sixth through eighth grades.
+Classes meet for a total of 30 weeks during the school year.

 Classical Methodology: matching developmental strengths with educational requirements and goals